bhlmn/ds/data_storytelling/README.md

 ## Data Storytelling

-Data storytelling has been said to be [the sessential skill every data scientist needs](https://www.forbes.com/sites/brentdykes/2016/03/31/data-storytelling-the-essential-data-science-skill-everyone-needs/#45860e2d52ad).
+Data storytelling has been said to be [the essential skill every data scientist needs](https://www.forbes.com/sites/brentdykes/2016/03/31/data-storytelling-the-essential-data-science-skill-everyone-needs/#45860e2d52ad).
 It is a skill many data scientists and analysts struggle with, yet the demand for effective data storytelling is only increasing.

 ### Books